-- 1. Each Party shall promptly publish any law, regulation, judicial decision, administrative ruling of general application and procedure regarding procurement covered by this Chapter in officially designated electronic or paper media that are widely disseminated and remain readily accessible to the public. - 2.
-With respect to the measures referred to in Paragraph 1, each Party shall: - (a) promptly publish in the same media all additions and changes; and - (b) on request, provide explanations to the other Party.
+- 1. Each Party shall promptly publish laws, regulations, judicial decisions, administrative rulings of general application, and procedures regarding covered procurement, and any changes to such measures, in officially designated electronic or paper media that are widely disseminated and remain readily accessible to the public. - 2.
+Each Party shall, on request of the other Party, promptly provide an explanation relating to any such measure to the requesting Party.